The following guidelines are based on the best current evidence from the American College of Obstetricians and Gynecologists:

 Pregnant women should be advised to eat a healthy, well-balanced diet and typically should increase their caloric intake by a small amount (350-450 calories/day).

-Women with higher BMIs do not need to gain the same amount of weight as women with normal or low BMIs.
+Women with higher pre-pregnancy BMIs do not need to gain the same amount of weight as women with normal or lower BMIs.

 Although current data suggest that consumption of small amounts of alcohol during pregnancy (less than seven to nine drinks/week) does not appear to be harmful to the fetus, the exact threshold between safe and unsafe, if it exists, is unknown.
 Therefore, alcohol should be avoided in pregnancy.